DarkMagnoCS/Full-Stack-portfolio/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >-
+    text: >+
-      ## Hey I’m a developer.
-I’ve been born and raised in the world, and that’s
+      ## I’m a developer.
+I was born in Venezuela, but I've been living in
-      also where I’m based.
-I’m currently a free agent, ex-this, ex-that, ex-super big name.
-When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out [@mygod](https://www.stackbit.com/).
+      Uruguay for some years now and that’s where I’m based.
+I’m a gamer, martial artist, calisthenics enthusiast, and ex-musician.
+When I’m not coding or creating, I like going out on my rollerblades down the beach.
-    media:
-      type: ImageBlock
-      url: /images/about.jpg
-      altText: Hero image

     styles:
       self:
         height: auto